StefanTeau7/otter-frontend/README.md

-# [Colonia Frontend]
+# [Exercise Frontend]

-This is the front-end repo for Colonia Finance.
+This is the front-end repo for Exercise Finance.

 ## 🔧 Setting up Local Development